 SF2G Ride Styles

-SF2G riders like to go different speeds depending on their mood/hangover, so it's helpful when someone announces an upcoming ride to proclaim the intended pace.
+SF2G riders like to go different speeds depending on their mood/hangover, so it's helpful when someone announces an upcoming ride to proclaim the intended style of the event.
 Below are some guidelines we use.

-New riders: If you're unsure about which "style" to ride with, try an NRLB ride (no rider left behind -- first friday of every month) first.
-Also keep in mind there's a big difference between a 20 mph avg. over 10 miles, and the same over 40 miles with lots of traffic lights -- that's fast.
-Be conservative in estimating your fitness -- better to be cruising with ease than begging jesus for mercy.
+New riders: If you're at all unsure about which "style" to ride with, it's recommended you ride an NRLB (no rider left behind) ride first.
+Also keep in mind that there's a big difference between a 20 mph avg. over 10 miles, and the same over 40 miles and with lots of and stops/starts for traffic lights and whatnot -- that's fast.
+If you opt to not ride NRLB your first few times, be conservative in estimating the style ride in which you'd best fit in.

-For reference, the fastest Bayway (to Google, @42 miles) time yet recorded is 1:54, done at an average pace of 22.3 mph.
-Check out the SF2G Hall of Fame page.
+For reference, the fastest Bayway time yet recorded is 1:54, done at an average pace of 22.3 mph.
+Check out the SF2G __Hall of Fame page.__